beautifycode/3WPSS/README.md

 # 3WPSS
 Creates a server for two connections (Master/Slave).
-Both can communicate and response to each other.
+Both can communicate and respond to each other.
 Adobe AIR as a sending Master, a Perl Client as a listening Slave, injecting a duplicate connection to respond to Master.

 Built with Love, Perl 5.22 and Adobe AIR 20.